ENVIRONMENT

 Governance

 Recognizing climate change as one of the key issues affecting management, the Board of Directors identifies materiality and determines the direction of measures to resolve it.
-To promote activities to reduce environmental impact, including addressing climate change, a Sustainability Committee chaired by the Representative Director will be established in FY2022, and, about twice a year, the committee will work with business divisions to set targets, monitor the progress of the plan, and evaluate the implementation of the plan.
+To promote activities to reduce environmental impact, including addressing climate change, a Sustainability Committee chaired by the Representative Director will be established in FY2022, and twice or more a year, the committee will work with business divisions to set targets, monitor the progress of the plan, and evaluate the implementation of the plan.
 In addition, the contents of the Committee meetings will be reported to the Board of Directors to ensure that the supervision of the Board of Directors is conducted appropriately.

 Risk management